Owing money to the IRS isn’t so bad.

 In general, the IRS has 10 years to collect on any tax debt.
 There are a slew of things that extend this time period, but amazingly, CNC status is not one of them.

 Here’s what this means: At the end of the 10 years, your tax debts disappear.

 Yes, seriously.
 Poof, they just go away.

-If you are in United States and you do owe tax debt, it’s very important to know when that 10 year period ends.
+If you do owe tax debt, it’s very important to know when that 10-year period ends.

 We can pull up your IRS records for you and calculate those exact dates for you.
 To get started on that, let’s chat.